Canon 1Ds Mark II vs 5D Mark II

 Both the 1Ds Mark II and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the 5D Mark II was followed by the Canon 5D Mark III.

-Review summary: Canon 1Ds Mark II vs Canon 5D Mark II
+Review summary: Canon 1Ds Mark II vs 5D Mark II

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark II and the Canon 5D Mark II?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds Mark II: